agentloopfyi/agentloopfyi.github.io/_posts/draft_2025-11-25-deploying-python-fastapi-app-to-azure-app-service.markdown

 ```

 ### The deployment script (inside win_scripts folder)
-This script creates a zip with the contents of the `deployment` folder, and pushes it into the App Service.
+This script creates a zip with the contents of the `deployment` folder, and pushes it into the App Service - Replicating CI/CD.

 ```powershell
 $Folder = '.\deployment'